 We can kid ourselves by saying things like, “I don’t spend a lot of time with my kids, but when I do, I make it count.”
 It’s great to “make it count” (quality time) but our kids need “a lot” of time, too (quantity time).
 There really is no substitute.
 Kids spell “love,” T – I – M – E.

+Be intentional.
 Look for and even plan for informal time together.
 Get on the floor and play with their toys with them.
 Watch them play video games.
 Take them with you to run errands or hang out with you while you’re working on the car.
 Lots of bonding happens organically just being together.

 3.Expand The Bandwidth Of Your Communication.